bhumika1240/cmpn202-operating-systems/week6.md

 ## 3.1 CPU Baseline

-The top command was used to monitor CPU utilisation and system load average.
+The 'top' command was used to monitor CPU utilisation and system load average.

 ## Observation:
 The CPU usage was minimal, with most CPU time spent in the idle state.
 Load averages remained low, indicating no processing bottlenecks.